 You cannot enter subcommands after the IPCS command in a REXX EXEC.
 The EXEC must queue the subcommands to the REXX data stack before entering the IPCS command.
 IPCS pulls any subcommands from the data stack after it starts the session.
 Therefore, do not address the IPCS host command environment when you enter the IPCS command from a REXX EXEC.
-Figure 44 shows how to start an IPCS session and enter subcommands from a REXX EXEC.
+Figure 45 on page 85 shows how to start an IPCS session and enter subcommands from a REXX EXEC.